UoB-HPC/UoB-HPC.github.io/_posts/2020_10_09-SC20-activities.md

 ## P3HPC'20: International Workshop on Performance, Portability, and Productivity in HPC
-Performance Portability is a key reasearch area for the group, and at this year's [P3HPC workshop](http://p3hpc.org) we have two publications.
+Performance Portability is a key research area for the group, and at this year's [P3HPC workshop](http://p3hpc.org) we have two publications.

 Tom Deakin, Andrei Poenaru, Tom Lin and Simon McIntosh-Smith have expanded the [2019 survey](https://doi.org/10.1109/P3HPC49587.2019.00006) of performance portability to include the latest and greatest processors (Fujitsu A64FX, NVIDIA A100 Ampere GPUs, Amazon Graviton 2, etc) and programming models such as SYCL.
 The paper, *Tracking Performance Portability on the Yellow Brick Road to Exascale*, shows very promising performance portability for open-standard programming models such as OpenMP.
 We also build on our [2019 study](https://doi.org/10.1109/P3HPC49587.2019.00006) and track some historical trends.